Skip to content

 “You have to look back to the 1850s to see similar levels,” he said.
 “That’s not a good sign!”

-The targets of “severe hostility,” a category that includes harassment, threats, and attacks, don’t differ substantially by party, even if Democratic and Independent local elected officials report significantly more insults, according to new research from the Bridging Divides Initiative at Princeton University and Civic Pulse.
+The targets of “severe hostility,” a category that includes harassment, threats, and attacks, don’t differ substantially by party, even if Democratic and independent local elected officials report significantly more insults, according to new research from the Bridging Divides Initiative at Princeton University and Civic Pulse.
 Some voters and elected officials fear that harassment and threats lead directly to acts of violence.
-But so far nationally, that has not been the case.
+But that is not always the case.

 That may be because sometimes threats and harassment can achieve the perpetrator’s goals — pushing a targeted opponent out of office, for example — without physical violence, said Sam Jones, a spokesman for the Bridging Divides Initiative.